-Martin A. Mariani, age 65, has been a director since 2014.
-He serves as chair of our compensation and management succession committee and as a member of our audit and nominating and corporate governance committees.
-He farms almonds and walnuts and is a partner in Mariani Nut Company of Winters, California.
+Mr. Mariani farms almonds and walnuts and is a partner in Mariani Nut Company of Winters, California.
 He is also a managing member of Monticello Farming Company, Winters, CA and Scribe Winery, Sonoma, CA. Mr. Mariani was a director of North Valley Bancorp from 2004 until its merger with TriCo in 2014.
 Previously, he was a director of Yolo Community Bank.
-He is a board member, treasurer and chairman of the audit committee of the California Walnut Marketing Board; a member of the Dean's Advisory Board for the College of Agriculture and Environmental Sciences at UC Davis; and a fellow at the American Leadership Forum, Mountain Valley Chapter.
-Mr. Mariani has BA and BS Degrees from UC Davis.
+He is a board member, treasurer and chairman of the audit committee of the California Walnut Marketing Board; a member of the Dean's Advisory Board for the College of Agriculture and Environmental Sciences at

+UC Davis; and a fellow at the American Leadership Forum, Mountain Valley Chapter.

 We nominated Mr. Mariani based primarily on his small business and agricultural industry background as well as his familiarity with, and deep roots in, community banking.
-In addition, his agricultural background allows him to provide valuable insights to the Board regarding climate and supply-chain matters.
+In addition, his agricultural background allows him to provide valuable insights to the Board regarding climate and supplychain matters.